-LITERARY/CULTURAL TEXT ANALYSIS: Students will write one review/analysis on a text written by a Chicana/o author.
+CHAPTER REVIEW: Students will write one review/analysis on a text written by a Chicana/o author.
 Students will select from the required course text, The Chicanos: As We See Ourselves.

-RESEARCH FINDINGS: AN ARTFUL REPRESENTATION: Students will complete research that identifies and analyzes Mexican American cultural values and contributions to the United States.
+RESEARCH FINDINGS - AN ARTFUL REPRESENTATION: Students will complete research identifying and analyzing Mexican American cultural values and contributions to the United States.
 Students will build upon knowledge gained through the curriculum using academic sources and original thought to produce an artful representation of their research findings.